Signed in as:

 filler@godaddy.com

-Expedition Audacity is a multi-year, global circumnavigation by sail — a moving research lab, classroom, and storytelling studio designed to bring people closer to the realities of a planet in rapid change.
-We are not crossing oceans to plant flags or chase adventure for its own sake.
-We are going because the places most affected by climate breakdown are often the hardest to reach — and the stories that matter most rarely make it into the rooms where decisions are made.
-Our vessel is a platform for science, knowledge exchange, cultural listening, and documentary work led in collaboration with the communities who live closest to the change.
+Expedition Audacity is a multi-year, global circumnavigation by sail — a moving research lab, classroom, and storytelling studio designed to bring people closer to the realities of a planet facing rapid climate change.
+We are not crossing oceans merely to plant flags or seek adventure for its own sake.
+Instead, we are venturing to the places most affected by climate breakdown, which are often the hardest to reach, and we aim to share the stories that matter most, which rarely make it into the rooms where critical decisions are made.
+Our vessel serves as a platform for science, knowledge exchange, cultural listening, and documentary work, all led in collaboration with the communities who live closest to these changes.

-At every coastline, river mouth, island chain, and polar channel, we work with Indigenous knowledge-keepers, scientists, students, artists, fishers, and local leaders to co-create research, not extract it.
-We document marine biodiversity using eDNA and ROVs; record shifting coastlines and ocean health; build youth mentorship programs; and create immersive educational experiences that connect classrooms, hospitals, and public audiences directly to the field.
-Every partnership begins with consent and respect, and every story, photograph, dataset, and VR scene is returned first to the people who shared it.
+At every coastline, river mouth, island chain, and polar channel, we engage with Indigenous knowledge-keepers, scientists, students, artists, fishers, and local leaders to co-create research, not extract it.
+We document marine biodiversity using eDNA and ROVs, record shifting coastlines and ocean health, build youth mentorship programs, and create immersive educational experiences that connect classrooms, hospitals, and public audiences directly to the field.
+Every partnership is rooted in community partnerships that begin with consent and respect, ensuring that every story, photograph, dataset, and VR scene is returned first to the people who shared it.

-This expedition is powered by sail and supported by sustainable technologies — not because it is fashionable, but because the way we learn about the world should not harm the world.
-We travel slowly, deliberately, listening more than we speak, staying long enough to contribute, and returning often to strengthen relationships.
-This is not exploration in the old sense.
-It is participation, witnessing, and shared stewardship.
+This expedition is powered by sail and reinforced by sustainable technologies — not because it is fashionable, but because the way we learn about the world should not harm it.
+We travel slowly and deliberately, listening more than we speak, staying long enough to contribute, and returning often to strengthen relationships.
+This is not exploration in the traditional sense; it is about participation, witnessing, and shared stewardship towards ocean conservation.

 And we go because the oceans connect us all — now more urgently than ever.

 This journey begins where the Atlantic narrows into the cold blue lungs of the North.
 We depart from Newfoundland, following the rugged wild coast of Labrador—where cliffs hold memory and the ocean carries stories older than maps.
-From there, we cross into the interior waters of Hudson Bay and James Bay, travelling along the migration routes of beluga, narwhal, and Arctic char.
+From there, we cross into the interior waters of Hudson Bay and James Bay, traveling along the migration routes of beluga, narwhal, and Arctic char, all part of our focus on marine biodiversity.

-Our work is rooted in collaboration: supporting community-driven science, documenting changing coastlines and sea ice conditions, and building long-term partnerships with Indigenous stewards, knowledge-keepers, and youth.
-This is not tourism.
-It is presence, listening, and shared work.
+Our work is deeply rooted in community partnerships: supporting community-driven science, documenting changing coastlines and sea ice conditions, and building long-term collaborations with Indigenous stewards, knowledge-keepers, and youth.
+This is not tourism; it is about presence, listening, and shared work toward ocean conservation.

-We will stop in Churchill to coordinate on polar bear research and coexistence strategies, before continuing north through Rankin Inlet, Igloolik, Kinngait, Kimmirut, and Iqaluit—each a centre of culture, art, resilience, and deep environmental knowledge.
-We will take the time to learn, witness, and return value: data, educational programs, creative exchange, and ongoing relationships.
+We will stop in Churchill to coordinate on polar bear research and coexistence strategies, before continuing north through Rankin Inlet, Igloolik, Kinngait, Kimmirut, and Iqaluit—each a center of culture, art, resilience, and deep environmental knowledge.
+We will take the time to learn, witness, and return value: data, educational programs, creative exchange, and ongoing relationships that foster sustainable exploration.

 From Baffin Island, we cross to Nuuk and the west coast of Greenland, where glacier fronts are calving faster than any of us would choose to believe.
 Then onward across Baffin Bay, tracing marine mammal migrations and oceanographic fronts, before reaching Pond Inlet, Clyde River, Arctic Bay, and the windswept stone of Hans Island—a symbol of shared sovereignty and the possibility of diplomacy done right.